 The world’s supplies of “good” quality canes available for polo mallet manufacture are rapidly dwindling.
 The quality of cane polo mallets has noticeably deteriorated over the past few years.
-Many mallet makers now use an inferior species of cane which don’t have the density of manau cane and therefore they tend to break much more readily.
-I’ve personally selected enough good quality manau canes from Asia for our own use this year, but future supplies are increasingly uncertain.
+Many mallet makers now use an inferior species of cane which don’t have the density of manau cane.
+They therefore tend to break much more readily.
+I’ve personally selected enough good quality manau canes from Asia for our own use this year.
+However it future supplies are becoming increasingly uncertain.

 Although I understand the reluctance to change over to composite shafts for those who have become accustomed to the inconsistencies of canes, I firmly believe that our latest composite mallets have huge benefits over others.
 They’re incredibly powerful and generally last longer than other types of mallets.
 Despite rough treatment they retain their shape and they never “wring”.
 Perhaps the greatest attraction is the consistency which is not possible with canes.
 They have an increased sweet spot, minimal vibration and a revolutionary molded handle for comfort, grip and long life.
 Not surprising that our sales continue to increase year after year.
 Like tennis racquets, fishing rods and golf clubs, polo mallets can be much better when made with composite materials.

 Over the past few years a radical new concept using a short length of cane fitted to the lower section of a Fibercane shaft.
 They have the advantages of a lightweight and consistent shaft but feel like cane and can be repaired like cane mallets.